keszocze/tt10_SSMCl/README.md

 To ease the reading, additional signals (`x'`, `y'`, `product'`) have been defined that show the low/high value as a number.

 ![wave trace for the 8-bit multiplier](docs/streaming8.png)

+## Verification
+Both multipliers have been feed with all possible inputs, i.e. $64$ for the 3-bit multiplier and $65536$ for the 8-bit multiplier.
+The testbench is written in [cocotb](https://www.cocotb.org/) and can be found [here](test/test.py).
+For valid inputs, both multipliers are working correctly.
+What has not been tested is what happens when there are assertions of the `start` signal while a multiplication is still being carried out.